Danko-Lab/Rgtsvm/README.md

 The package has the following features:

-> 1) Binary classification, multiclass classification and e regression
+> 1) Binary classification, multiclass classification and epsilon regression

 > 2) 4 kernel functions (linear, polynomial, radial basis function and sigmoidal kernel)